ljbennett62/TenStepstoAutomateContainerSecurity-Blog/README.md

 <img src="./images/SecurityIssues.png" width="100%" height="100%" alt="Component Model"  class="inline"/>

-Now you are ready to dive into the deatils.
+Now you are ready to dive into the details.
 Again, this is an introduction to a 2 part-series:

 * [Automating Container Security Into the CI/CD Pipeline - DEVOPS Point of View](https://github.ibm.com/ibm-developer-eti-ai-analytics/TenStepstoAutomateContainerSecurity-Pt1)